 How the Floor Spec and Manufacturing Process Affects Performance Over the Long Haul

-Most dry van trailer floor failures appear to happen suddenly.
+Most dry van floor failures appear to happen suddenly.

-One day a dry van trailer floor appears perfect.
+One day a trailer floor appears perfect.
 The next day, you’re dealing with a broken floorboard, a rejected load or an unplanned floor repair.
-But dry van trailer floors rarely fail without warning.
-The decline usually starts years earlier, specced into the structure from the start.
+But dry van floors rarely fail without warning.
+The decline usually starts years earlier, spec’d into the structure from the start.

 The floor you spec at purchase quietly shapes everything that follows: service life, maintenance frequency and trade-in value.
-And while most dry van trailer wood floors look the same on the surface, what’s underneath — and how it’s put together — makes all the difference.
+And while most wooden trailer floors look the same on the surface, what’s underneath — and how it’s put together — makes all the difference.

 What Determines Floor Durability?

-Not all dry van trailer wood floors are engineered the same way.
-The biggest performance differences come down to four things:
+Not all wooden dry van floors are engineered the same way.
+The biggest performance differences come down to five main things:

 1